 Dry trim or wet trim?

 Growers come at trimming from two different angles.
 Buds can be trimmed before they are dried (i.e., when they are wet) or afterwards.
 Growers choose their method based on preference so there is no right or wrong way of doing it.

 It is definitely easier to trim your buds when they are wet, because the leaves will be sticking straight out and it will be easier to handle them.
 After they have dried, the leaves curl up inside themselves and it’s hard to trim the buds to the same perfection as wet ones.

-Most growers who will dry their marijuana first before trimming at least pick off the biggest leaves with their fingers.
+Most growers who will dry their weed first before trimming at least pick off the biggest leaves with their fingers.
 If you’re looking to achieve a perfect looking bud, trimming while they are wet is the best option.
-The buds are the part of the marijuana plant containing the most THC, so nothing much is lost in the process of trimming off all of the leaves.
+The buds are the part of the cannabis plant containing the most THC, so nothing much is lost in the process of trimming off all of the leaves.
 Smokers also find that the leaves are harsh on the throat and lungs, and for this reason trimming off as much of the sugar leaves as possible is better.